 Here’s the sweet stuff going on in the Twin Cities during the month of February.

-This month is brought to you by GoodKids!
+-this post is brought to you by local Marcus Theatres

-- Ice Sculpture Garden – Take a walk through Kellogg Mall and pick out your favorite ice creation.
+- Ice Sculpture Garden – Take a walk through Rice Park and pick out your favorite ice creation.
 As of Feb 1, all the sculptures have been completed and will be on display through the run of Winter Carnival (or as weather permits!)
 At night, the ice is illuminated and especially magical.

 - Snow Park at the Fairgrounds – including the thrilling Vulcan Snow Slide (as pictured)

-- Winter Carnival Family Day – Kellogg Mall buzzes with a MN Made Market, live music and food trucks.
+- Winter Carnival Family Day – Rice Park buzzes with a MN Made Market, live music and food trucks.
 Warm up inside Landmark Center with entertainment and events for all ages.
-Feb 2, noon-5pm.
+Feb 1, noon-5pm.

-2) February winter festival picks – find our calendar HERE
+2) February winter festival picks – find our complete calendar HERE

 The hardy Minnesota spirit is still going strong during the month of February.
-Here are three we think are worth braving the chill:
+Here are several we think are worth braving the chill: